 Given a little crack in the pavement, a buddleia or a sycamore will struggle to the light!

 carers (PGCs) should not halt walks with small children but rather, as often as possible, head out with enthusiasm.
 Daily walks are best, when possible.
 These are part of the child’s playtime, exercise, education, and socialisation, and it is important to keep this up so that a child continues to meet the people and see the objects known to him or her.

 Few people have private

-gardens, particularly in inner suburbia and inner city living, but that does not mean that the rest of us should be denied the glory of Nature in Winter and the chance to share its beauty and wonder, and knowledge
+gardens, particularly in inner suburbia and inner city living, but that does not mean that the rest of us should be denied the glory of Nature in Autumn and Winter and the chance to share its beauty and wonder, and knowledge

 of it, with children of all ages.
 We just need to get organised, booted, well-padded, and insulated.

 do not enjoy the cold air in their mouths or noses, and youngsters won't know this until they discover it outside.
 If the temperature is very low, everyone should be wearing

 waterproof, insulated gloves, and these can be bought in sports' and outdoor activities' shops at reduced prices during the Summer sales.

-I would be inclined to give a smear of Vaseline, or another such product, on and around the mouth and nostrils of each child, to prevent skin chaffing, if it's really quite windy or cold.
+I should be inclined to give a smear of Vaseline, or another such product, on and around the mouth and nostrils of each child, to prevent skin chaffing, if it's really quite windy or cold.

 children this in a matter of fact way, saying "hold onto my hand"; even older children may take advantage of the offer, possibly hanging onto a belt.
 Keep the advice about the paths possibly being slippery due to frost or snow, low key, we don't

 want children going outside feeling trepidation - this is an Adventure.
 This is all a part of Winter!

-There is evidence that some children are not learning SPATIALLY, as they DO NOT GET ENOUGH TIME for real physical play, to run, and to be children, free, for three hours a day of exercise, however the school and the family manage to fit it in.
+There is evidence that some children are not learning SPATIALLY, as they DO NOT GET ENOUGH TIME for real physical play, to run, and to be children, free, for at least three hours a day of exercise, however the school and the family manage to fit it in.

 Please see Section ~

 INCREASED PHYSICAL AND OTHER CONSTRAINTS IN SCHOOL AND THE CONSEQUENCES, in my Post, 'Child's Life Balance', containing the comments of Rae Pica, a highly regarded Early Childhood Author, Keynote Speaker, Consultant, and Broadcaster.

-In Autumn on slippery leaves, and later in Winter, before we may be looking at really deep snow, its a VERY good SPATIAL exercise to try keeping balanced on two feet when negotiating slippery pavement, other pedestrians, kerbs, steps, and other everyday things which take on a new significance as a thing to be got
+In Autumn on slippery leaves, and later in Winter, before we may be looking at really deep snow, its a VERY good SPATIAL exercise to try keeping balanced on two feet when negotiating slippery pavement, other pedestrians, kerbs, steps, and other everyday things which take on a new significance as a thing

-around or over, or between.
+to be got around or over, or between.